-A signed contract is a binding agreement between you and your customer.
+To protect yourself and your business when a client won’t pay an invoice, start every job with a signed contract.
+This serves as a binding agreement between you and your customer.
 It spells out the exact duties of each party — yours as the service provider and theirs as the recipient.

 Your contract should include:

 - Contact information.
 Your business name and the client’s full name, plus full contact details for each.

 - Bill of services and time.
 A detailed outline of the services you will provide and the timeframe.

 - Full payment rate and terms.
 This can be your hourly rate plus any applicable taxes or a flat fee.
 If it’s not a single flat fee, you will need to be upfront about how your hours and materials will be billed.

 - A client payment schedule.
 This can be a single date you will receive your final payment, or you can break it down into a payment plan based on agreed-upon due dates and milestones.

 - Signatures.
 This should include both parties and the date.

 You can find sample customer contract templates online, or you can write your own.

 If you’re working with customers regularly, it may be worth it to consult with a lawyer to write a legal contract to suit your business needs.